 UCAT scores

 Your results from the UCAT will be available well before the UCAS deadline, so they can be used to help guide your UCAS applications.
-The first four sections can score between 300-900 points, so total at between 1200-3600.
+The first four sections can score between 300-900 points each, so total at between 900-2700.
 In these sections, questions are worth one mark each, with multiple statement questions worth 2 marks (one per statement).
 In the final section (situational judgement) is scored by band, with band 4 the lowest and band 1 the highest.

 Different universities will ask for different scores, just like with your predicted grades.
 Because of this, what is determined a ‘good’ UCAT score varies, particularly since different universities place a different importance on the UCAT.
-In general, a score of around 2800+ puts you in the 80th percentile of pupils.
+In general, a score of around 2800+ puts you in the top 10-20% of pupils.
 The mean score in the past two years has been around 2500.
 This changes with each cohort of students.
 Most universities won't give you a clear score that it requires, as it is used in combination with your UCAS application and grades.
-Looking at previous years, Bristol university’s interview threshold was 2870, King’s College London was 2930 in 2023 and St Andrew’s was around 2400.
+Looking at 2024, Bristol university’s interview threshold was 2870, Edinburgh was 2470, and St Andrew’s was around 2400.

 UCAT Tuition